Man rescued after 27 hours in rubble of Iranian quake

 Suddenly they heard something _ a desperate cry.

 Alireza Rayee, 32, was pulled from the rubble barely conscious Sunday, trapped for 27 hours.
 A man rushed to bring him water.
-Another wiped dirt from Rayee’s face and fanned him with cardboard.
+Another wiped dirt from his face and fanned him with cardboard.

-``God has given my son a second life!″ shouted his mother, Fatemeh, crying and holding her son’s head in her arms.
+``God has given my son a second life!″ shouted his mother, Fatemeh, crying and cradling her son’s head in her arms.

-Rayee’s rescue was a rare example of joy across a landscape shattered by an earthquake Saturday that killed at least 2,400 people in northeastern Iran.
-In Abiz, none of the 700 mud houses were standing.
-One-third of its 1,200 people were killed.
+Rayee’s rescue was a rare example of joy across northeastern Iran, which was shattered by an earthquake Saturday that officials said killed at least 2,400 people.
+In Abiz, all of its 700 mud houses were destroyed and one-third of its 1,200 people were killed, villagers said.

 A huge relief effort was under way in the 60-mile stretch between Birjand and Qaen, a region dotted by poor villages and mud huts near the Afghan border.
-Convoys of buses, trucks and pickups rushed hundreds of volunteers over narrow dirt roads to the remote mountains.
+Convoys of buses, trucks and pickups rushed hundreds of volunteers over narrow dirt roads to the remote mountain area.

-Iranian military aircraft _ U.S.-made C-130s and helicopters _ flew food, clothes and medicine to the stricken region.
+Iranian military aircraft _ U.S.-made C-130s and helicopters _ flew 80 tons of food, clothes and medicine to the region.

 ``But I prayed all the time that I was under there, and God answered my prayers,″ he said, grimacing from a broken shoulder.